-If you’re in recovery and have a significant other who is in recovery as well, there is always a chance that one of you will experience a relapse.
-If your significant other relapses, it can be difficult to know exactly what to do and how to protect yourself.
+If you’re in recovery and have a significant other in recovery, there is always a chance that one of you will experience a relapse.
+If your significant other relapses, knowing what to do and how to protect yourself does not come easy.

-In the end, protecting yourself from a relapse should be your first priority and your recovery should be the most important thing to you.
-Without your recovery, you won’t have the life that you want and if you end up relapsing as well, you could completely tear down the life that you have spent so much time and effort rebuilding for yourself.
+But in the end, protecting yourself from a relapse should be your priority, and your recovery must be the most important thing to you.
+Without your recovery, you won’t have the life you want, and if you end up relapsing as well, you could completely tear down the life you have spent so much time and effort rebuilding for yourself.

 The first thing that you have to do is determine if there has been an actual relapse.
-Ideally, your significant other will come out and be honest with you about what has happened, and if so, their honesty is a good start.
-Many times, however, fear takes hold and your significant other will attempt to keep their secret.
+Ideally, your significant other will come out and be honest with you about what has happened, and if so, this honesty is a good start.
+Many times, however, fear takes hold, and your significant other will attempt to keep their secret.

-If your significant other is being dishonest and won’t admit that they to relapsed, you may feel like you’re going crazy.
-You see all the signs are there, but you don’t have any solid proof yet.
-The best thing you can do for yourself is to approach your loved one using the best assertive communication skills that you can possibly muster up in a deeply complex situation as this.
-Ask your significant other directly, “Are you using?” or if possible, ask him or her to take a urine drug screen.
+If your significant other is being dishonest and won’t admit that they relapsed, you may feel like you’re going crazy.
+You see, all the signs are there, but you don’t have any solid proof yet.
+The best thing you can do for yourself is to approach your loved one using the best assertive communication skills that you can muster up in a deeply complex situation as this.
+Ask your significant other directly, “Are you using?” or, if possible, ask if taking a drug screen is possible.

 Once you have confirmed that there truly has been a relapse, you can start putting boundaries into place and make a plan of action of how you will deal with the situation.

-It’s important that you not give into the temptation to isolate yourself from others, no matter how difficult this situation may be or how reluctant you feel to talk about it.
-You’ll want to reach out and talk to someone you trust about the situation without feeling judged—find someone to talk to who embodies love and non-judgement but will still give you the straightforward truth.
-This could be a close friend, family, or if you’re involved in a 12-step program, a sponsor.
-Finding support immediately is going to be an important component of handling this situation in the healthiest way possible.
+It’s important that you not give in to the temptation to isolate yourself from others, no matter how difficult this situation may be or how reluctant you feel to talk about it.
+You’ll want to reach out and talk to someone you trust about the situation without feeling judged—find someone to talk to who embodies love and non-judgment but will still give you the straightforward truth.
+The person you reach out to could be a close friend, family, or if you’re involved in a 12-step program, a sponsor.
+Finding immediate support (in the right places) will be an important component of handling this situation in the healthiest way possible.

 Go into the situation from the beginning with the understanding that you cannot control the choice that your significant other makes, and there is a real possibility that you will have to remove yourself from the situation if it continues to decline.
-If you are in a situation where you can’t immediately leave, it’s probably best to come up with a strategy to ensure that you stay on top of your own sobriety while living under the same roof as your significant other.
+Suppose you are in a position where you can’t immediately leave.
+In that case, it’s probably best to come up with a strategy to ensure that you stay on top of your sobriety while living under the same roof as your significant other.

-Removing yourself or your significant other from your current living situation is going to be ideal, because it protects you from potentially relapsing as well.
-Of course, there are situations where this isn’t possible, but if you’re in a situation where you can remove yourself—especially after your significant other has shown through their actions that he or she is not ready to get clean and sober—it’s probably the best step you can take.
+Removing yourself or your significant other from your current living situation is going to be ideal because it protects you from potentially relapsing as well.
+Of course, there are situations where this isn’t possible.
+Still, if you’re in a position where you can remove yourself—especially after your significant other has shown through their actions that he or she is not ready to get clean and sober—it’s probably the best step you can take.

 Realizing that each day you live under the same roof as a person in active addiction can completely risk your sobriety and all of the healthy changes you have made to your life.
 Just because you leave, it doesn’t mean that it’s the complete end of the relationship or love that you have for that person.
 If anything, it will show your significant other that you’re serious about your recovery and will not hang around to watch him or her fall back into that damaging lifestyle.
 It may even help to let your significant other know that once they do what they need to do to get help, you will consider giving the relationship another chance, but only after you see action on their part to get better.

-In the end, these decisions are up to you, but understanding the importance of not putting your own recovery and sobriety at risk in the process, no matter what, is essential.
+In the end, these decisions are up to you, but understanding the importance of not putting your recovery and sobriety at risk in the process, no matter what is essential.